hanyangl/compiler/README.md

 You can also view the [list of contributors](https://github.com/sflynlang/compiler/contributors) here.

 ## Licensing
 This project is under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.
+Please see the [LICENSE](./LICENSE) file for more information.